razvanm/vanadium-website/content/tools/namespace-browser.md

 namespaces can be public, in that they are accessible (and thus browsable) to a large number of users and devices, or they can be private to an individual or an organization.
-The Namespace Browser is especially useful for exploring existing public namespaces, inspecting data in a Syncbase service, or developing of new Vanadium applications.
+The Namespace Browser is especially useful for exploring existing public namespaces or developing of new Vanadium applications.

 The user can specify a mount table, browse through the graph of referenced mount tables, then see where services are mounted.